 So where does that leave us?
 Actually, it leaves us smack in the middle of a flavor tornado.
-Yes, I'm prone to sarcasm, but I'm not kidding.
-I'll still tell you my best strategies for replacing onion and garlic, but I'll also explain how to build flavor in other ways (if that's what you're really into, scroll about halfway down).
+In other words, you have a LOT of options to boost the flavor of just about any recipe.
+I'll still tell you my best strategies for replacing onion and garlic, but I'll also explain how to build flavor in other ways.

 It's scary, I totally get.
 I was devastated to think that I couldn't cook with onion and garlic when I first learned about the FODMAP diet.
 We are taught to believe that these ingredients are our saviors from bland, flavorless food.
 But I swear on my pug's fuzzy head that giving them up is not a big deal.

-And know this: Many people, including me and coaching clients I've worked with, learn that we can eat garlic, onion or both in moderation when we test them in the reintroduction phase of the FODMAP diet.
+And know this: Many people, including me and the clients I've worked with, learn that they can eat garlic, onion or both in moderation after testing them in the reintroduction phase of the FODMAP diet.
 That's why it's crucial to go through the testing process.

 How to Replace Garlic